Diversity – No Pain, No Gain

 Of course, too much stress is likely to prove chaotic and destructive.
 But the value brought by people who are tricky to work with or with whom we fail to see eye-to-eye – and I’ve known my fair share, believe me – usually outweighs the difficulties that they cause.

 Linus Pauling, one of only four people to win a Nobel Prize twice, famously remarked: “If you want to have good ideas then you must have many ideas.
 Most of them will be wrong, and what you have to learn is which ones to throw away.”
-Ultimately, that’s what diversity is about: multiple views, healthy disagreement and critical scrutiny.
-In the end, once all the dissent and debate is done and dusted, it really doesn’t matter who is right – provided that we are right.
+Ultimately, that’s what diversity is about multiple views, healthy disagreement and critical scrutiny.
+In the end, once all the dissent and debate are done and dusted, it doesn’t matter who is right – provided that we are right.

 Nottingham University Business School specialises in developing leadership potential, encouraging innovation and enterprise, and developing a global outlook in its students, partners, and faculty.
 It is recognised as one of the world’s top business schools for integrating responsible and sustainable business issues into its undergraduate, MBA, MSc, PhD, and executive programmes and has unrivalled global reach through Nottingham’s campuses in the UK, China, and Malaysia.
 The School holds a Small Business Charter Award in recognition of its important role in supporting small and medium enterprises.
 It is accredited by both the Association of MBAs (AMBA) and the European Quality Improvement System (EQUIS) and ranks among the UK’s top ten for research power.